yangchang-n/yangchang-n/README.md

+####

 <h3 align = center>👋 Hi, I’m Changeun Yang from Seoul, South Korea.</h3>

 ####

+##

+####

+- I'm familiar with Python programming, analyzing Bigdata and machine learning.

+- I'm currently studying C++ and Unreal Engine to develop some games.

-- I’m a machine learning beginner, and currently interested in real-time TTS over ChatBot conversations.
+- I was interested in real-time TTS over ChatBot conversations and generating personalized TTS with little voice data.

 ####